 Welcome to Festivals’ Book Club, in association with Vintage Books.
 Each month, we’ll be reading a different title and would love you to join us: either at our live book group in Cheltenham, or by sharing your thoughts online.

-- You have four weeks to read it
+- You have until the date of the Book Club to read it

 - Cheltenham Festivals Member?
 Apply to take part in our LIVE Cheltenham group and receive a free copy of the book

 - Like to purchase your own copy?
 Save 5% at Cheltenham Waterstones as a Cheltenham Festivals Member

 - Read what our Book Group thought and add your own opinions and comments online

 October Book Club:

 A searing family story from one of our most beloved writers.

 Powerful… Poignant, bleak and haunting, this is a small masterpiece

 Brother and sister, Ted and Rose Howker, grew up in Mount of Zeal, a mining village blackened by coal.
 They know nothing of the outside world, though both of them yearn for escape.
 For Rose this comes in the form of love, while Ted seizes the chance of a job away from the pit.
 But neither can truly break free and their decisions bring with them brutal consequences…